Hiking And Biking

 Other highlights of the trail include showering under Calvin Creek waterfall; swimming and body surfing in the ocean; exploring ancient middens and mounds where long houses once stood; investigating the life in tidal pools, and beach-combing for treasures deposited from across the ocean.

-Hikers arrive four or five days later at Yuquot, or Friendly Cove where the MV Uchuck III makes bi-weekly pick-ups.
-Be prepared to pay a fee of $45 for access to the trail.
-The fee includes free camping and use of the facilities at Yuquot.
+Hikers arrive four or five days later at Yuquot, (Friendly Cove) where the MV Uchuck III makes bi-weekly pick-ups.
+Be prepared to pay a fee for access to the trail.
 Payment is made before departure or upon arrival at Yuquot.

 Challenging and not a trek for the unfit or faint of heart, the Nootka Island Trail offers immense satisfaction for those who hike it.